jhaber-zz/topic-models-2022/README.md

 For simplicity, just click the "Launch Binder" button to create a virtual environment ready for this workshop.

 If you want to run the code on your computer, you have two options.
-You could use [Anaconda](https://www.anaconda.com/what-is-anaconda/) to make installation easy: [download Anaconda](https://www.anaconda.com/download/) .
-Or if you already have Python 3.x installed with the full list of libraries listed under `requirements.txt`, you're welcome to clone this repository and follow along on your own machine.
-You can also install all the necessary packages like so:
+You could use [Anaconda](https://www.anaconda.com/what-is-anaconda/) to make installation easy: [download Anaconda](https://www.anaconda.com/download/).

+The other option is to clone this repository, install all the libraries locally, and work along on your own machine.
+If you already have Python 3.x installed with the full list of libraries listed under `requirements.txt`, you may be ready to go.
+But I suggest creating a virtual environment to keep all the dependencies contained.
+To do that, run these commands:

 ```
+# Create virtual environment named '.TM-env'
+python3 -m venv .TM-env
+source .TM-env/bin/activate

+# Install dependencies, from inside cloned repo folder
 pip3 install -r requirements.txt

+# When done, deactivate virtual environment
+deactivate
 ```